JTohall/Pands-Problem-Sheet22/README.md

 ## Task 2 - BMI.py

+Objective
-Write a programme that calcualtes somebody's Body Mass Index (BMI)
+> Write a programme that calcualtes somebody's Body Mass Index (BMI)

 ### References
 __________________________________________________________________________________________________________________________________________________________

 ## Task 3 - Secondstring.py

+'''
 Write a programme that asks a user to input a string and outputs every second letter in reverse order
+'''
 ### References

 __________________________________________________________________________________________________________________________________________________________